 3.1 Tissue nutrients accumulation

-A perusal of data showed significant effect of interaction between salinity and rootstocks on tissue K+ content (Table 1).
-Leaf and root tissues K+ content decreased with increasing level of NaCl concentration in all rootstocks.
-In comparison to non salinised respective control, maximum reduction in leaf and root K+ content by 84.94% and 80.11% respectively was recorded in Chandrakaran when seedlings were irrigated with water containing 150 mM NaCl and minimum reduction by 31.13% in leaf and 28.99% in root was recorded in Olour rootstock.
-Almost similar trend was recorded with regard to leaf and root K+ content at moderate and lower salinity levels.
+A perusal of data showed a significant effect of the interaction between salinity and rootstocks on tissue K+ content (Table 1).
+Leaf and root tissues' K+ content decreased with increasing level of NaCl concentration in all rootstocks.
+In comparison to non salinised respective control, maximum reduction in leaf and root K+ content by 84.94% and 80.11% respectively was recorded in Chandrakaran when seedlings were irrigated with water containing 150 mM NaCl, and minimum reduction by 31.13% in leaf and 28.99% in root was recorded in Olour rootstock.
+A similar trend was recorded about leaf and root K+ content at moderate and lower salinity levels.

-Interaction effects between salinity and rootstocks were also found to be significant (table 1).
+Interaction effects between salinity and rootstocks were also found to be significant (Table 1).
 Calcium accumulation in leaf and root tissues decreased in all rootstocks with increasing concentrations of NaCl.
-Maximum reduction (82.10% in leaf Ca2 + and 77.97% in root Ca2+ as compared to respective controls) was found in Chandrakaran followed by Bappakai (70.67% in leaf Ca2+ and 64.39% in root Ca2+) at higher salinity level.
-However, the minimum reduction at higher salinity level was recorded in Olour rootstock.
+Maximum reduction (82.10% in leaf Ca2 + and 77.97% in root Ca2+ as compared to respective controls) was found in Chandrakaran, followed by Bappakai (70.67% in leaf Ca2+ and 64.39% in root Ca2+) at a higher salinity level.
+However, the minimum reduction at a higher salinity level was recorded in Olour rootstock.

-Thereafter, it reveals from the data that interaction between NaCl stress and genotypes was also influenced leaf and root Mg2+ accumulation significantly (Table 1).
-Leaf and root Mg2+ accumulation reduced in all rootstocks with increasing level of salinity.
-At higher NaCl concentration, maximum reduction (22.22% lower than respective control) of leaf Mg2+ was found in Moovandan and minimum was therein Olour (8.33% lower than respective control) followed by Nekkare (8.86% lower than respective control).
-However, in root Mg2+, maximum reduction (26.87% lower than respective control) was found in Chandrakaran and minimum was also in Olour (9.23% lower than respective control).
-Similarly, Olour recorded minimum reduction (4.17% and 4.62% lower than respective control) in leaf and root Mg2+ at lower salinity levels.
+Thereafter, it reveals from the data that the interaction between NaCl stress and genotypes also influenced leaf and root Mg2+ accumulation significantly (Table 1).
+Leaf and root Mg2+ accumulation reduced in all rootstocks with increasing levels of salinity.
+At higher NaCl concentration, maximum reduction (22.22% lower than respective control) of leaf Mg2+ was found in Moovandan, and minimum was therein Olour (8.33% lower than respective control), followed by Nekkare (8.86% lower than respective control).
+However, in root Mg2+, maximum reduction (26.87% lower than respective control) was found in Chandrakaran, and minimum was also in Olour (9.23% lower than respective control).
+Similarly, Olour recorded a minimum reduction (4.17% and 4.62% lower than the respective control) in leaf and root Mg2+ at lower salinity levels.

-Furthermore, a perusal of data showed significant effect of interaction between salinity and rootstocks on iron content of plant tissues (Table 2).
-Leaf and root tissues iron accumulation decreased with increasing levels of NaCl concentration in all rootstocks.
-The maximum reduction in iron accumulation was recorded in leaf tissues (29.30%) and in root tissues (29.39%) of Chandrakaran at higher level of salinity whereas minimum reduction recorded in leaf tissues (15.04%) and in root tissues (15.46%) of Olour as compared to respective controls.
-But at lower salinity level, higher reduction found in Kurukkan leaf (6.33% lower than control).
+Furthermore, a perusal of data showed a significant effect of interaction between salinity and rootstocks on the iron content of plant tissues (Table 2).
+Leaf and root tissues' iron accumulation decreased with increasing levels of NaCl concentration in all rootstocks.
+The maximum reduction in iron accumulation was recorded in leaf tissues (29.30%) and in root tissues (29.39%) of Chandrakaran at a higher level of salinity, whereas the minimum reduction was recorded in leaf tissues (15.04%) and in root tissues (15.46%) of Olour as compared to respective controls.
+But at a lower salinity level, higher reduction was found in the Kurukkan leaf (6.33% lower than the control).

-Perusal of data showed significant effect of interaction between salinity and rootstocks on leaf and root Zn2+ concentrations (Table 2).
+Perusal of data showed a significant effect of the interaction between salinity and rootstocks on leaf and root Zn2+ concentrations (Table 2).
 Leaf and root Zn2+ concentrations decreased with increasing level of NaCl concentration in all rootstocks.
-Maximum reduction in Zn2+ concentrations was recorded in leaf tissues (44.26%) and in root tissues (54.09%) of Bappakai at higher level of salinity while minimum reduction recorded in leaf tissues (19.62%) and root tissues (23.99%) of Olour as compared to respective controls.
-Almost trends similar to higher salinity level were also noticed with regard to leaf and root Zn2+concentration at lower and moderate salinity levels.
+Maximum reduction in Zn2+ concentrations was recorded in leaf tissues (44.26%) and in root tissues (54.09%) of Bappakai at a higher level of salinity, while minimum reduction was recorded in leaf tissues (19.62%) and root tissues (23.99%) of Olour as compared to respective controls.
+Almost all trends similar to higher salinity levels were also noticed in leaf and root Zn2+concentration at lower and moderate salinity levels.